 Notes: 1.
 Numbers are based on the age at the time of imprisonment.
-Inmates sentenced to indeterminate sentences and aged 20 or older at the time of imprisonment, however, are counted by the age at the time of the judgment.
+However, inmates sentenced at an age younger than 20 are categorized as "Under 20", even if they were aged 20 or older at the time of imprisonment.